 About Pharaoh’s Island Castle

 Once occupied by the forces of the Crusaders, today Pharaoh’s Island contains the remains of an early medieval fortress.
-Originally constructed by Crusader forces, the site we see today actually traces its routes back to Saladin, whose forces captured the island.
-Today a number of operators offer tours to the island – located just 250m off the Egyptian coast – where the pretty ruins can still be explored.
+Today a number of operators offer tours to the island – located just 250m off the Egyptian coast – where the scenic ruins can still be explored.

 In the 11th century, under the order of Pope Urban II, Christians from all over Western Europe went on crusade to reclaim Jerusalem and the Holy Land from the Muslims.
 Headed to Jerusalem, Baldwin I of Boulogne was part of the crusader army of his brother in the 1097.
 After power struggles among the Europeans, Baldwin was eventually crowned King of Jerusalem in 1100.

 In 1116, he built the castle on Paraoh’s Island with granite rocks, noting it as a place of strategical importance.
 Pharaoh’s Island occupied a crossroads of trade and pilgrimage routes from Egypt towards Mecca.
 The fortress allowed the Christians to defend their jewel, the Kingdom of Jerusalem, defending Christians on the way to the Monastery of Saint Katherine while demanding ransoms from passing Muslim pilgrims.
 As it was built at the high point overlooking the Gulf of Aqaba, the castle was easily defendable.